 How do I log in and out of the Kry app?

-- Download the Kry app on your mobile device from either App Store, which requires iOS (v.10 or later) or Google Play, which requires Android (v.5.0 or later).
+- Download the Kry app on your mobile device from either App Store or Google Play.

 - Click Sign in and identify yourself with your Mobile BankID.

 - If it's your first time using the app you need to register yourself as a user by entering a phone number and email address and accept the Terms of Service

 Keep in mind that you can only use your own Mobile BankID in order to use the app for yourself or your child who doesn't have a Mobile BankID.
 It is not possible to book a meeting for someone else since Kry requires that every patient can identify themselves through Mobile BankID.